Dallas Cowboys vs. Atlanta Falcons NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Falcons stats and trends

-- In Atlanta's eight games this season, it has three wins against the spread.

-- This season, the Falcons are winless against the spread when entering a game as an underdog of 8.5 points or more.
+- The Falcons have yet to cover the spread this year when underdogs by 8.5 points or more.

-- Atlanta's games this season have hit the over on five of eight set point totals (62.5%).
+- Atlanta has hit the over in 62.5% of its opportunities this season (five times over eight games with a set point total).

-- In games that Atlanta picks up more than 371.5 yards, the team is 1-2 against the spread and 2-1 overall.
+- When Atlanta amasses more than 371.5 yards, the team is 1-2 against the spread and 2-1 overall.

-- This season the Falcons have 10 turnovers, four fewer than the Cowboys have takeaways (14).

 Home and road insights

-- Away from home, Atlanta has two wins against the spread and is 3-1 overall.
+- Atlanta is 3-1 overall, with two wins against the spread, away from home.

-- Atlanta has gone over the total in three of four road games this year.

 Powered by Data Skrive.